Last Revised: May 21, 2022

 (Norval Morrisseau, Return To The House Of Invention. p.13)

-I learned of Dewdney’s meeting with a young Norval Morrisseau in Red Lake in 1960, a meeting which led to a decade-plus friendship based on their common passion for preserving Anishinaabe culture.
+I learned of Dewdney’s meeting with a young Norval Morrisseau in Red Lake in 1960, a meeting that led to a decade-plus friendship based on their common passion for preserving Anishinaabe culture.
 For Dewdney, an artist by training, it was the fading rock paintings or pictographs of the Canadian Shield.
 Dr. K.E.
-Kidd, a professor of anthropology at U of T at the time, had personally seen some of the pictographs in Quetico in the mid-1950’s and was keen on further study.
+Kidd, a professor of anthropology at the U of Toronto, had personally seen some of the pictographs in Quetico in the mid-1950s and was keen on further study.
 He writes:

-For Morrisseau it was the very survival of the Anishinaabe world view that was at stake – the legends and myths that fewer and fewer of his people remembered.
+For Morrisseau, the very survival of the traditional Anishinaabe worldview was at stake – the legends and myths that fewer and fewer of his people remembered.
 He was about 28 when he met Dewdney.
 He had just started painting seriously a couple of years before and had sold his first few paintings to people in the Red Lake area in northwestern Ontario.
 He would live there with his wife Harriet and their growing family from 1958 to 1963, first on Mckenzie Island and then in Cochenour.

-His grandmother was a devote Roman Catholic and from her he learned the basics of the Christian narrative of salvation.
-It was Potan, his mishomis, who taught him about the world view of the great Anishinaabe, of their myths and legends, of the Medewiwin and the birchbark scrolls.
+His grandmother was a devout Roman Catholic, and from her he learned the basics of the Christian narrative of salvation.
+It was Potan, his mishomis, who taught him about the worldview of the great Anishinaabe, of their myths and legends, and of the Midewiwin and the birchbark scrolls.

 It is only his name I want to mention, so that in one way or the other his good heart, his good teachings shall be repayed.
 Of my actual father I saw little… I knew he was not my father but I began to love and respect him more and more as I advanced in years, as this was all a part of me and I must carry on his wisdom.

-Norval would face some opposition as he first brought Anishinaabe stories to life in paint.
+Norval would face some opposition as he first brought Anishinaabeg stories to life in paint.
 Some elders felt he was breaking ancient taboos.
-It may have been that the missionaries had done such a good job making them feel ashamed of their culture that they felt it would be better left hidden and unknown.
+It may have been that the missionaries had done such a good job making them feel ashamed of their culture that they thought it would be better left hidden and unknown.

-Norval received encouragement and advice from Dr. Joseph Weinstein, the doctor in Cochenour who had received art training in Paris and knew Picasso, and from his wife Esther, who was one of Norval’s first customers).
-As well, the mine managers at the mill where Morrisseau worked were fairly supportive of Norval’s painting and he was able to spend more time on his passion – painting the truth and knowledge he had been given by his grandfather.
+Norval received encouragement and advice from Dr. Joseph Weinstein, the doctor in Cochenour who had received art training in Paris and knew Picasso.
+His wife Esther was one of Norval’s first customers).
+The mine managers at the mill where Morrisseau worked supported Norval’s painting, and he was able to spend more time on his passion – painting the truth and knowledge he had been given by his grandfather.
 Bob Shepard, an OPP constable stationed on Mckenzie Island, was also impressed with Morrisseau’s talent.
 He would get his friend Selwyn Dewdney to meet with Norval in 1960 when he heard that Dewdney would be in the area on his pictograph site quest.

-Morrisseau’s circle of friends would get bigger in 1962 when a CPR train conductor – and a solid Conservative Party supporter – from the Kenora area mentioned to Senator Allister Grosart while on the campaign trail that a talented and deserving native artist could use some help.
+Morrisseau’s circle of patrons would get bigger in 1962 when a CPR train conductor – and a solid Conservative Party supporter – from the Kenora area met Senator Allister Grosart while he on the campaign trail.
+The conductor mentioned that a talented and deserving local native artist could use some help.
 Grosart suggested that he tell Morrisseau to write him a letter.
-Letter and some art work soon followed and by late that year Grosart had sent Norval $900. (that is $7000. in 2014 dollars) so that he could devote himself more fully to his art work.
+A letter and some artwork soon followed, and by the end of the year, Grosart had sent Norval $900. so that he could devote himself more fully to his painting.
+(That is $7000. in 2014 dollars.)

-The Dewdney-Morrisseau relationship led to a wider audience for Morrisseau’s art.
-Another chance encounter – this time with the young Toronto art gallery owner Jack Pollock – would also provide a major push.
-He had been hired by the Ontario Government to conduct a series of art seminars in northern Ontario in the summer of 1962.
+The Dewdney-Morrisseau relationship led to a broader audience for Morrisseau’s art.
+Another chance encounter – this time with the young Toronto art gallery owner Jack Pollock – would also provide a major boost.
+Pollack had been hired by the Ontario Government to conduct a series of art seminars in northern Ontario in the summer of 1962.
 The last stop of his six-week tour was the mining community of Beardmore.
-He describes the moment he first met Morrisseau –
+He describes the moment he first met Morrisseau:

 This is no ordinary man.
 And I predict, whatever label we may finally bestow on his work, he will continue to produce extraordinary paintings.